KxSystems/pykx/docs/roadmap.md

 - Database management functionality allowing for Pythonic persistence and management of on-disk kdb+ Databases (Beta)
 - Improvements to multi-threaded PyKX efficiency, reducing per-call overhead for running PyKX on separate threads
-- Configurable initialisation logic in the absense of a license.
+- Configurable initialisation logic in the absence of a license.
 Thus allowing users who have their own workflows for license access to modify the instructions for their users.
 - Addition of `cast` keyword when inserting/upserting data into a table reducing mismatch issues

 ## Future